-The Mser people live in the northern part of Cameroon.
-Traditionally, village chiefs and Sultans rule over them.
-Six Mser villages exist in Cameroon, and four are in Chad.
-The Mser language is one of the Kotoko languages.
-They refer to their own language as simply Kotoko.
+The Mser people live in the northern part of Cameroon spilling over into Chad.
+Traditionally, village chiefs and sultans rule over them.
+Seven Mser towns and villages exist in Cameroon, and four are across the Logone River in Chad.
+There are also a few other, smaller villages.

-While some Mser people live in the town of Kousseri, most live in villages.
+While some Mser people live in the town of Kousséri, and a few also work and live in the nearby city of N'Djamena most live in villages.
 These villages may not be accessible during rainy season.
 The survey team visited only one Mser village in Cameroon, so the situation in the other villages is unknown.

 |Profile Source: Anonymous|

 |People Name in Country||Kotoko, Mser|

 |Location in Country||Far North region: Logone-and-Chari division, Kousséri subdivision.
 Source: Ethnologue 2016|